eiji03aero/niconico-scraper/docs/features/audioscraper/README.md

 # audioscraper
 - An automation to aggregate audio files from various sources.

+# General
-# Schedule
+## Schedule
 - Lay foundation for this project
 - Create supplemental visual diagrams
 - Break down implementation and append them to schedule
 - Prepare development environment
   - docker, golang
-- [TBD] implementation
+- Implementation
+- Use the tool to get the beloved vocalo songs!

-# Specification
+## Specification
 - general
-  - use golang to program
-    - for learning purpose
+  - it scrapes video files and extract the audio data to save as separate file.
   - provides standalone executable
-  - parse html file to scrape desired content
-  - tool to download media file (video)
-  - tool to extract audio from video file
 - input
   - configuration file in yaml:
     - niconico douga account credential (email, password)